Consteel/manual/docs/manual/9_0_standard-design/9_3_composite-design.md

 <!-- wp:paragraph -->

-The results of the performed checks are demonstrated with graphical visualization and result tables (for the general functionality of tables used in _Consteel_ see section 1.4 General functions for tables).
+The results of the performed checks are demonstrated with graphical visualization and result tables (for the general functionality of tables used in _Consteel_ see section [General functions for tables](../1_0_general-description/1_4_general-functions-for-tables.md)).

 <!-- /wp:paragraph -->